ujjwalkirti/ujjwalkirti/README.md

 DevOps Engineer
 ------------------

 I am passionate about the field of DevOps, with a strong foundation in automating and optimizing development workflows.
-I have a thorough understanding of CI/CD pipelines and infrastructure as code, utilizing tools like GitHub Actions for seamless integration and deployment.
+I have a thorough understanding of CI/CD pipelines and infrastructure as code, utilizing tools like GitHub Actions for seamless integration and deployment. <br/><br/>
 I am proficient in containerization technologies such as Docker and Kubernetes, and I leverage cloud platforms to build scalable and resilient systems.
 My expertise extends to monitoring and observability, using tools like Prometheus and Grafana to ensure system reliability and performance.
-I am committed to writing scripts and configurations that are well-documented and maintainable, fostering effective collaboration across development and operations teams.
+<br/><br/>I am committed to writing scripts and configurations that are well-documented and maintainable, fostering effective collaboration across development and operations teams.

 * 🌍  I am currently working remotely, based in New Delhi, India.
 * ✉️  You can contact me at [ujjwalkirti2000@gmail.com](mailto:ujjwalkirti2000@gmail.com)